databricks/terraform-provider-databricks/docs/guides/azure-private-link-workspace-simplified.md

 ### Deploy Azure vnet and subnets

-Create a new Azure vnet and the different required subnets :
+Create a new Azure VNet, the required subnets and associated security groups:

 ```hcl
 resource "azurerm_virtual_network" "this" {